layout: page title: Reliability section_id: methods —

 Calculating reliability in CogStat

-The example of Alternating Serial Reaction Time task
+The example of the Alternating Serial Reaction Time task

 We investigated some fundamental properties of the ASRT task’s reliability.